obee58/cpsc4040-GLOIIO/README.md

 *CPSC 4040 | Fall 2022*

 ### Compilation
-Included is a slightly modified version of Dr. Karamouzas' sample makefile.
+Makefile is included.
+You can run these commands:

+`make project3` or `make`: compile only alphamask and compose

-`make`: compile the code into the program suite
+`make all`: compile all code into the program suite

+`make recompile`: clean compiled outputs and recompile all code into the program suite

+`make [imgview, alphamask, compose]`: compile just one program at a time

 `make clean`: delete compiled outputs (will not touch images the program creates)